turingschool/career-development-curriculum/module_one/learning_to_pair.md

 ### Opening
 Pairing with other programmers is an essential agile practice, and building your pairing skills will help you be successful in projects at Turing and in the workplace.
 Pairing effectively comes down to establishing a relationship with the person you’re working with.
 This starts with breaking down communication barriers and building trust within the working relationship.

+#### Turn & Talk
+Share:

-In the past when you've worked in teams, what was successful about them?
-What was unsuccessful?
+* In the past when you've worked in teams, what has it been successful?
+* What has it been unsuccessful?

 You'll often find similar experiences happen in pair programming.
 This session will help you discover tools to navigate this relationship in a way that it's a great learning experience for you both.

+**Facilitator #2:** Using slides #8-9, go through the following and call on students to discuss what's helpful in each style of pair programming and when they might want to try out different styles:

 ### Types of pair programming
 [Pair programming](https://www.agilealliance.org/glossary/pairing/) can take many forms, and here are some suggestions of how you can approach pairing at Turing: